alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 1. [Push the PaaS Prometheus exporter app](/deploying_apps.html#deploying-public-apps) to Cloud Foundry without starting the app:

 	```
-	cf push --no-start prometheus-exporter --var orgname=ORGNAME
+	cf push --no-start prometheus-exporter-ORGNAME
 	```

 	where `ORGNAME` is the name of your org.
-Note this replaces the `--hostname` flag from cf CLI v6, which was removed in cf CLI v7.
+Note this is an alternative to using the `--hostname` flag from cf CLI v6, which was removed in cf CLI v7.

 	Running this command deploys the PaaS Prometheus exporter app to `https://prometheus-exporter-exampleorg.cloudapps.digital` without starting the app.